Aladin147/Coda_Lite/docs/PROJECT_STATUS.md

 **Goals:**
 - ✅ Functional STT module with Whisper
+- ✅ Functional TTS module with Coqui TTS
 - ⏳ Basic LLM integration with Ollama
-- ⏳ Functional TTS module with CSM-1B
 - ⏳ Simple conversation loop with minimal latency

 ## Performance Metrics

 Preliminary testing with the STT module using the "tiny" model shows transcription times of approximately 1-2 seconds for short audio clips.
+The TTS module with the default model shows synthesis times of approximately 1-2 seconds for short phrases.
 Further optimization will be needed to meet the sub-3s latency target for the complete interaction cycle.

 ---